rsdoiel/skimmer/about.md

 About this software
 ===================

-## skimmer 0.0.23
+## skimmer 0.0.24

-- Removed support for getpocket.com, Mozilla ended it.
-- Add new **skim2html** tool, this supercedes skim2md for website generation
-  - includes improved HTML structure around section olding article elements
-  - configurable CSS and ES6 module support
-  - configurable header, nav and footer support
+- **skim2html**, added two additional configuration options for injecting HTML into the page.
+  - "top_content" can be used to include HTML after the nav element and before the section element
-- Updated **skimmer** to read a "skimmer.yaml" in the current directory and setup the configuration.
+  - "bottom_content" can be used to include HTML after the section element and before the footer element

 ### Authors